akolbo/starter-theme/README.md

 ## Types of Design Pieces

-### Utilities - Items that Execute a function or action
+### Action Elements - Items that Execute a function or action
 1. .navigation
 1. .site-search
 1. .sales-cart
 1. .contact-forms
 1. .user-access-signin
 1. .user-sign-in
+1. .get-next-entry
+1. .get-prev-entry

+### Utility Elements
+1. .href-block.utility - Div to make the href block level so it makes the entire parent div clickable
+1. .clearboth
+1. .clearleft
+1. .clearright

 # Topic Headings